About FlutterTrends

 How often is the data updated?

 Once a day.
 We pull the latest numbers from pub.dev each morning and the rankings update automatically.
-GitHub stars refresh weekly.
+GitHub repository health (commits, contributors, issues, license, CI) refreshes weekly.

 How are the rankings decided?